 Nestled near the serene banks of Gwangjuho Lake, Gwangjuho Lake Eco Park offers an immersive experience for nature lovers and explorers, featuring facilities like the Nature Observation Center and Nature Learning Center—perfect for educational trips and curious minds.

+Stroll through the expansive Lawn Area or explore the Waterside Wetland, where visitors can get a close-up view of diverse flora and fauna.
 Bird watchers will delight in the park's wetlands, where a leisurely walk along well-maintained paths may reveal various bird species, adding another layer of wonder to your visit.

 The watchers will particularly enjoy the park's wetlands, where a leisurely walk along well-maintained paths offers the chance to spot various bird species, adding another layer of wonder to your visit.